Louise Ringsing

-Louise Ringsing (born 20 August 1996) is a Danish footballer who plays as a defender for Næstved Boldklub in the Danish Women's 1st Division.

-She has played for the Danish youth teams several times and has also appeared for the Denmark women's national under-23 team, but she hasn't made international debut for the Danish national team.
+Louise Ringsing (born 20 August 1996) is a Danish football defender and coach who plays for B-Liga club B.93.
+Ringsing has represented Denmark at youth level, and has also appeared for the Denmark women's national under-23 team.
+She has previously played for German Frauen-Bundesliga club Bayer 04 Leverkusen and then-2.
+Frauen-Bundesliga club RB Leipzig, and Danish A-Liga clubs Brøndby and Fortuna Hjørring, as well as B-Liga side Næstved HG.

 Club career

 She started playing for Brøndby IF and Turbine Potsdam in her youth years.
 After two years in Germany, she went back to Brøndby IF until 2016 and then signed with Fortuna Hjørring.
 In 2018, she joined Bayer 04 Leverkusen, where she played in one year, until she came back to Denmark for Brøndby IF.
 In the summer of 2020 she signed with RB Leipzig, where she stayed for three years.
 After winning the championship in the second German women's division, she returned to Denmark once again, where she joined Næstved Boldklub.
 She also coaches the team together with her father Arne.

-in january the 13th she got her coaching license.
+Ringsing got her UEFA A coaching license in January 2025.